maxdup/fgd-tools/README.md

 You can write an .fgd file from a Fgd object.

 > Parsing/writing is destructive.
-Comments will be ignored.
-Include statements will be removed and have everything merged in the same fgd.
-The original structure of the file may be modified.
+Comments will be lost.
+The original structure of the file may be altered.
 The actual data about entities and the inheritance hierarchy is untouched however.

 ```python
 >>> from fgdtools import FgdWrite